AtmolanderMimi/basm/book/src/dynamic-array.md

 With that out of the way, we are ready to tackle the last chapter of this book!
 In the next chapter, we will use what we just wrote to handle the memory tape array and instruction array reading/setting of our bf interpreter.
-So, don't throw away these meta-instrutions just yet!
+So, don't throw away these meta-instructions just yet!

 ## Note

 These dynamic get/set implementation can probably be improved by you!
-Due to the nature of flyers (specifically moving the front element to the back swap), using long arrays/a lot of dynamic array adressing is not good for performance.
+Due to the nature of flyers (specifically moving the front element to the back swap), using long arrays/a lot of dynamic array addresing is not good for performance.
 If you can implement something while forgoing using these `GETD`/`ADDP`, prefer the unglided way.

 Furthermore, there is a way to make dynamic indexing for regular arrays without parking.
 This would require to move some cells out of the way to create a temporary parking and then set them back after the instruction is done.
-The isssue with this, and why this is not the version used here, is because it is a bit more complex.
+The issue with this, and why this is not the version used here, is because it is a bit more complex.
 You need to check wether the index refers to one of the cells that you are going to move away for example.